KC-OU/OPEN-University-Self-Study-Notes/content/sections/AZ-900 - Azure Fundamentals/AZ-900 - Azure Fundamentals - Describe cloud concepts/index.md

 * Define Cloud Models including Public, Private and Hybrid
 * Identify appropiate use cases for each cloud model
 * Compare Cloud Pricing Models
 ---

+### What is Cloud Computing

+Cloud Computing is the delivery of computing services over the internet.

+Computing services include IT infrastructure such as VM's Networking, Storage and Databases and it expands traditional IT like IOT (Internet of things), ML (Machine Learning) and AI (Artifical Intelligance).

+Cloud Computing, you pay what services you need, like you can chose how much memory or machine specs, you need and you can save on costs.
+Storage is a value of data you use.
+You can request as much storage as you need it.

+Make sure there are backups, Operating System is up to date and upmand running 24hrs a day.

+{{< youtube Fal8pZrS1lg >}}